Steve presents workshops and edits manuscripts. For pricing and availability, email firstname.lastname@example.org.

 CHARACTERS CREATE STORY

 Modern fiction relies on complex characters who will move your story along and make your reader care.
-Using examples from recent stories and films, this workshop combines techniques from drama, screenwriting, and fiction to create characters who will help you build a dynamic plot.
-Topics include developing a biography, creating a strong villain, finding the right name for your character, and using characters who will influence each other.
+Using examples from recent stories and films, this workshop combines techniques from drama, screenwriting, and fiction to create characters that will help you build a dynamic plot.

 SAYS WHO?
 (Point of View)